-After reviewing the pricing plans IDrive offers, we take a look at the features included in these plans.
+After reviewing the IDrive pricing plans, we take a look at the features included in these plans.
 In our IDrive review, we tried to test out all the basic features we would expect a cloud backup service to have.
 We wanted to see how these features actually work for customers.

 After creating your account, and installing the application, the manager will automatically scan your computer for files and folders to back up.
 In a matter of seconds, you will see a bar showing you the status of your uploading process.

-There are a couple of ways to back up your files, the most obvious approach being to let the manager doing its job on the first launch.
+There are a couple of ways to back up your files, the most obvious approach being to let the manager do its job on the first launch.

 Furthermore, to help the user keep track of your uploaded files and folder, IDrive has also included a nifty search bar in the web-based manager.
 You can schedule backups from the app manager, or manually backup files yourself.

 During our IDrive review, we’ve discovered that restoring your lost or compromised files is very easy.

 If you’re using the IDrive desktop manager, all you have to do is to head on over to the “Restore” section and review all your files stored either on the cloud or the local drive.
 When you select a file, the IDrive manager will automatically display the version of each file.

 After selecting the files, hit the “Restore Now” button to begin to process.